eburghar/envlt/README.md

       -- command args
 ```

+By default, `envlt` use a jwt token available in every kubernetes containers at
+`/var/run/secrets/kubernetes.io/serviceaccount/token`.
+This token has claims about the kubernetes container
+execution context you can use to restrict the access to secrets.
+Here, `command args` will have the following
-will call `command args` with the following environment variables added to its context
+environment variables added to its context.

 - FOO_BAR=0
 - FOO_BAZ=1